ALMA-IMF. XXI.: N$_2$H$^+$ kinematics in the G012.80 protocluster: Evidence for filament rotation and evolution

-\begin{enumerate} \item R2 reveals twisting features (Fig.~\ref{fig:pv_sub_SUBREG}, right panel) with a more compact velocity (<~2~$\kms$) distribution than R1. \item The PV features are more spread out in velocity ($\Delta$V~>~3\,km\,s$^{-1}$, see right panel in Fig.~\ref{fig:pv_sub}) in regions near \hfoa and SiO emission (see Fig.~\ref{fig:TRACERS}), indicating short associated timescales.
-This potentially highlights the effect of stellar feedback close to the center of G012. \item The R1 and R2 filaments reveal the most predominant and intricate PV structures . \item The R1 filament exhibits a ``double-helix'' feature (Fig.~\ref{fig:pv_sub_SUBREG}, left panel), spanning approximately $\sim$~3~$\kms$ in velocity.
-This kind of feature has been associated with filament rotation \citep[e.g.,][]{gutierrez2021}, a point that we address in Sec.~\ref{sec:rotationR1}. \end{enumerate}
+\begin{enumerate} \item R2 reveals a set of characteristic twisting features (Fig.~\ref{fig:pv_sub}, bottom-right panel) which are confined to a narrow velocity range (<~2~$\kms$), in contrast to the broader velocity spread observed in R1. \item The PV features are more spread out in velocity ($\Delta$V~>~3\,km\,s$^{-1}$, see upper-right panel in Fig.~\ref{fig:pv_sub}) in regions near \hfoa and SiO emission (see Fig.~\ref{fig:TRACERS}), indicating short associated timescales.
+This potentially highlights the effect of stellar feedback close to the center of G012. \item The R1 and R2 filaments reveal the most predominant and intricate PV structures . \item The R1 filament exhibits a ``double-helix'' feature (Fig.~\ref{fig:pv_sub}, bottom-right panel), spanning approximately $\sim$~3~$\kms$ in velocity.
+This kind of feature has been associated with filament rotation in other regions \citep[e.g.,][]{gutierrez2021}, a point that we address in Sec.~\ref{sec:rotationR1}. \end{enumerate}